-Preaching Poems, Proverbs, and Parables
+DM 809 Preaching Poems, Proverbs, and Parables

-This course develops understanding and skill in the exegesis and exposition of biblical poetic, wisdom, and parabolic literature.
+This course develops understanding and skill in the exegesis and exposition of the Bible's most imaginative literature: poetic and wisdom literature in the Old Testament, and parabolic literature in the New Testament.

-Preaching Narrative
+DM 813 Preaching Narrative

-This course develops understanding and skill in the exegesis and exposition of the narrative passages of scripture.
+This course develops understanding and skill in the exegesis and exposition of narrative passages in the Old Testament.

-Preaching Prophetic Literature
+DM 814 Preaching Prophetic Literature

-This course develops understanding and skill in the exegesis and exposition of the prophetic passages in Scripture.
+This course develops understanding and skill in the exegesis and exposition of prophetic passages of the Old Testament.